OData/v3ProtocolDocument/OData URI Conventions.markdown

 Likewise there are many ways to address a single Entity.

-Sometimes a single Entity can be accessed directly, for example by:
+Sometimes a single entity can be accessed directly, for example by:

 - Invoking a Function that returns a single Entity (see rule: entityFunctionCall)
 - Invoking an Action that returns a single Entity (see rule: actionCall)
 - Invoking a ServiceOperation that returns a single Entity (see rule: entityServiceOpCall)

-Often however a single Entity is accessed by composing more path segments to a resourcePath that identifies a Collection of Entities, for example by:
+Often however a single entity is accessed by composing more path segments to a resourcePath that identifies a Collection of Entities, for example by:

 - Using a entityKey to select a single Entity (see rules: collectionNavigation and keyPredicate)